sychhq/llama-cpp-setup/README.md

 4. Run the script: `./setup.sh`

-5. Follow the on-screen prompts: The script will ask for the Model's Repository ID and the corresponding file you wish to download and run.
+5. Follow the on-screen prompts: The script will ask for the Model's Repository ID and the corresponding file you wish to download and run. **Note** that if no user input is provided the default repository id is `TheBloke/Llama-2-7B-chat-GGML` and the default corresponding file name is `llama-2-7b-chat.ggmlv3.q4_0.bin`.

 ## Usage Example

 ```
-Please enter the Repository ID (e.g., TheBloke/Llama-2-13B-chat-GGML):
+Please enter the Repository ID (default: TheBloke/Llama-2-7B-chat-GGML):
 > TheBloke/Llama-2-13B-chat-GGML
-Please enter the corresponding file name (e.g., llama-2-13b-chat.ggmlv3.q4_0.bin):
+Please enter the corresponding file name (default: llama-2-7b-chat.ggmlv3.q4_0.bin):
 >llama-2-13b-chat.ggmlv3.q4_0.bin

 ...some setup output...